 Consumers expect bigger and better things from cars with each passing year.
 So it seems natural that the next frontier to conquer for smartphone makers is the market for keeping consumers connected while they’re on the go.
 This means a fantastic opportunity, for whoever cracks this market, to bring smartphone technology into the cars and trucks we drive, and make it a standard and expected feature for drivers in the future.

 Since everyone is now used to carrying their phones and having instant access to information/email at any time, this seems a natural progression.
 Technology companies have indeed recognized this before now, but nobody has yet stepped up to become the dominant player, at least in terms of taking a mobile operating system (like Google’s Android or Apple’s iOs) and making it a standard part of the vehicle.
 The current state right now is that there are vehicle models where you can access the apps on your phone (streaming music, email, etc.) but only by plugging the phone into the car.
 That’s what you have to do if you currently have a vehicle equipped with Google’s Android Auto or Apple's CarPlay operating system.

 Google is getting ready to change all that.

-2015 will be the first year that cars will be shipped with Google Android Auto full integrated into the vehicle.
+2015 will be the first year that cars will be shipped with Google Android Auto fully integrated into the vehicle.
 No more plugging the phone in.
-Actually, it won’t be called Android Auto any more, but “Android M”.
+Actually, it won’t be called Android Auto anymore, but “Android M”.

 This could be a game-changer for Google and the market in the same way that the iPod was a complete game changer for consumer technology.
 The iPod revolutionized Western life by, among other things, changing the way people thought about "entertainment" and having access to it.
 Now they can access whatever they are passionate about (musically) at any time.
 Because they take it with them in this cool little device called an iPod mp3 player.
 That changed our culture on a fundamental level.